 - 18% for venue and decoration (including rentals such as chair covers, canopy tents, etc)

 - 14% for entertainment and visuals (MC, DJ/band, Photos and/ or Videos)

 - 6% for Stationery and Souvenirs/ wedding favors

 - 17% for miscellaneous expenses – for just-in-case anything comes up later

 PLANNING TIPS: Once you have determined your wedding food budget, find out how many guests that amount of money can feed.
 You should be able to get this by asking a few wedding day caterers.
 You can further spend less on food by serving a few menu items – focus on the usual occasion favorites of Nigerians, such as jollof rice, moi-moi etc.

 Ensure to make your wedding plans (food, drinks, venue…) to match/ fit your spending budget.
 If you invite many but have a small venue, there a problem, If you invite many, and the food and/ drinks are not enough, there’s a problem.
 Don’t make the mistake of trying to plan a ‘big wedding’ with a small budget – coupled who went this route confessed to hating to remember their wedding day.

 Lastly on Wedding Food, Drinks and Venue Budgeting and Planning

-That’s it on how to have a low cost wedding by controlling the two biggest wedding costs – food and venue (determined by size of your guest list).
+That’s it on how to have a low-cost wedding by controlling the two biggest wedding costs – food and venue (determined by the size of your guest list).
 And you now know that reducing your guest list number is the quickest way to cut down a wedding cost.

 Now, it’s your turn: tell me, how many guests do you plan to invite to your wedding?
 What are you doing to keep the cost of your wedding food and venue within what you can afford?
 Tell me in the comments down below.